TLWH Logo

 Link to more information (it will open a new window)

 Visas at the border are relatively easy.
 A few photocopies and passport copies.
 Costs have gone up recently.
-Here's the latest information Oct - 2008:
+Here's the latest visa information for Nepal.

 Tourist visa can be extended for a maximum period of 150 days in a single visa year (January – December).

-The process is relatively easy in Katmandu, and easier still in Pokhara.
+The process is relatively easy in Kathmandu, and easier still in Pokhara.

 For anyone keeping count, you will see the 60 day visa in no longer available!

-If you are heading out on a trek, and your visa is going to expire during it, make sure to get an extension before you head off.
+Tips for extending a visa in Nepal: If you are heading out on a trek, and your visa is going to expire during it, make sure to get an extension before you head off.
 There are fines if you are caught with an expired visa.
-The immigration offices in Pokhara and KTM are used to such requests.
+The immigration offices in Pokhara and KTM are used to such requests but you will have to apply online - see the link above for more.

-Pre Olympics the Chinese visa changed so no more extensions were available.
-Again, this is likely to change again soon.
-As my crossing these were the facts.
+From my crossing these are the facts.
 To get from Nepal into Tibet and on into mainland china you needed a Tibetan Permit.
 No more.
-Having a chinese visa and crossing the border will mean it will be cancelled.
+Having a Chinese visa and crossing the border will mean it will be cancelled.
 It is worthless to have it.

 The average Tibet Permit is for 21 days.
 But you can get one for 28 days.
 Once the tour ends in Lhasa, you are free to move on into mainland China.
 However, if you entered as a group with all you names on the same visa form, you have to leave china together.
 Or else be fined at the airport, border.
 To get away with this, get your tour operator in Nepal, to order you a group visa with just your name on it.
 Pay more if you have too ;-) Otherwise head to Hong Kong, get stamped out.
 Get single Chinese visas, and then head back into china.